Nitronoised/Note-Box/README.md

 - Notes app that saves information in the browser's local storage.
 - Gives the option to color notes.
 ### Bugs to fix
-- Correct the renaming algorithm.
+- Correct the editing algorithm.
-- Add responsive design.
+- Add responsive design on phone.